openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 *  ``__init__.py`` - Sourcing our config from this file within the settings directory takes advantage of django defaults and means that settings will be picked up automatically without needing to specify ``--settings`` anywhere.
 This entry point would import ``required.py``, ``defaults.py``, and the code to override both from a config file.
-*  ``required.py`` - all settings which are required to run and do not have a reasonable production-ready default.
-EG LMS_BASE_URL which will be different per environment.
+*  ``required.py`` - all settings which are required to run and do not have a reasonable production-ready default, e.g. LMS_BASE_URL which will be different per environment.
 *  ``defaults.py`` - all settings other settings which will have production-ready defaults

 The settings defined in ``required.py`` and ``defaults.py`` files are mutually exclusive, representing all application specific settings as well as installed library settings whose values either must be provided or whose defaults are not considered production-ready.

-``required.py`` variables will all be initialized to ``NONE`` and the application will not start unless they are set.
+``required.py`` variables will all be initialized to ``None`` and the application will not start unless they are set.
 This allows operators to fail fast rather than finding out about an unset value when users exercise those breaking codepaths.
 Application developers are encouraged to keep the list of required settings to a minimum.

 This new settings structure obviates the need for any other python files in the settings directory (such as ``devstack.py``, ``test.py``, etc).
 The values currently set in those files should be moved to a corresponding ``devstack.yml``, ``test.yml``, etc in the same settings directory.
 This gives developers and operators more consistency across environments since the same code paths are being executed with different values.

 **Config file**

 Applications will be configured by a yaml file containing all of the settings variable overrides specified by the operator (including both required settings and secrets as well as default value overrides).
 The file is made known to the application by an environment variable, ``<APPNAME>_CFG_PATH``, with the path to the file.
 Versions of this config yaml may be provided in the application repo for certain environments such as development and test.
-However, for all other environments (EG production), the file will need be managed elsewhere.
+However, for all other environments (e.g. production), the file will need be managed elsewhere.

 Since defaults are provided by the application, many smaller deployments should not need to do much more than provide the required settings to operate.
-For development environments the config will likely change the defaults to more development appropriate values.
-EG debug settings, log levels, email settings etc.
+For development environments the config will likely change the defaults to more development appropriate values, e.g. debug settings, log levels, email settings etc.

 **Config file generation & management**